TurtleKitty/Vaquero/README.md

 ### Reader literals for text construction and variable interpolation

 Vaquero has a few convenient [reader literals](https://github.com/TurtleKitty/Vaquero/wiki/reader) inspired by Lisp and Perl.

+### Reference

+The [wiki](https://github.com/TurtleKitty/Vaquero/wiki) contains a more detailed reference of all core data types, operators, procedures, and objects.